 Volunteering is the perfect vehicle to discover something you are really good at and develop a new skill.
 It is never too late to learn new skills and no reason why you should stop adding to your knowledge just because you are in employment or have finished education.
 Choosing to volunteer with Better Together will give you the skills and knowledge to work to create and develop a more inclusive community.
 We strive to be on top of the latest principles on inclusion and developing valued roles and relationships for vulnerable people.

 You can use the opportunity to develop your knowledge of the disability and community industry, whilst teaching you valuable new skills or supporting you to build upon the skills you have already and use them to benefit the greater community.
-Being a non-for-profit community organisation Better Together has the ability to offer a range or opportunities for you to work in a variety of activities anything ranging from;
+Being a non-for-profit community organisation Better Together has the ability to offer a range of opportunities for you to work in a variety of activities anything from;

 • community connecting